SynergiTech/laravel-postal/README.md

 POSTAL_KEY=yourapicredential
 ```

+Notice: if you're upgrading to Laravel 7, `MAIL_DRIVER` has become `MAIL_MAILER`.

-Now we want to add postal as a mailer to our `config/mail.php` file
+Finally, add postal as a mailer to your `config/mail.php` file

 ```
 'mailers' => [
     'postal' => [